hawiabraham/personal-website/_projects/2022-05-06-scheduler.md

 title: Scheduler
 subtitle: A mobile calendar that stores and modifies events to evaluate students’ skills.
 date: 2022-05-06 00:00:00
 description: A mobile calendar that stores and modifies events to evaluate students’ skills.
 The assignment tests mastery of classes, Big O analysis, and nested data structures.
-I developed several test cases to ensure program solution was functional.
 featured_image: scheduler.jpeg
 accent_color: '#4C60E6'
 gallery_images: